surfsoft/ClipperRaceTracker/README.md

 - /fleet/list (GET) - returns a JSON list of vessels, each with an id and name
 - /position/${id} (GET) - returns the current position of the specified vessel

+Coming soon: A new URL that will allow you to download all the tracking data for a given race as a CSV file.

 ## Use of this service

 You will need Java 8 and MongoDB 3 installed.
 Build the code using gradlew (Unix/Linux/OS X) or gradlew.bat (Windows)